 Sail for one and a half hours.

-On this thirteen kilometre long, sheltered lake discover secluded bays along green shorelines where rata and pohutukawa blaze red.
+On this 13 kilometre long, sheltered lake discover secluded bays along green shorelines where rata and pohutukawa blaze red in the summertime.

-Soak in Manupiria Hot Springs, outdoor thermal pools on the lake’s southern side, only accessible by boat and used by Māori and Europeans alike for nearly 200 years.
-Great for rheumatic conditions.
+Soak in Manupirua Hot Springs, outdoor thermal pools on the lake’s southern side, only accessible by boat and used by Māori and Europeans alike for nearly 200 years.

 Hear Māori legends of how the lake was discovered and its thermal activity source.

-Help the crew raise the sails (or sit back and watch them do it!)
+Help the crew raise the sails (or sit back and watch),

 Nominated for World's Leading Private Cruise Company 2019, World Travel Awards, recognised globally as a sign of industry excellence.